MattisLind/M847-extended-version-V1.1/PDP8Remote/README.md

 Below is a video showing PDP8Remote in operation.
 Klick on the picture to start playback of the video!

 [![PDP8Remote in operation](http://img.youtube.com/vi/JFOzHFRHOXM/0.jpg)](http://www.youtube.com/watch?v=JFOzHFRHOXM)

+## Software architecture

+The software is partioned in the PDP8Server directory which include the code for the protocol.
+The PDP8Client also use the same files for the communiation protcol.
+For unit testing there is a separate test directory with a cople of test programs to run against the software.
+One usin a null modem cable and two serial ports to try to exercise as much of the code as possible.
+The other is more of a unit test for the protocol itself.

+## Bugs

+Occasionally I have seen that two or three words of the same value has been written after each other.
+It looks like it does the same DEPOSIT several times.
+I have not been able to track down it yet.
+But just to let any users know that it is a good preatice to verify that the last bytes transfered actually is written in to the correct addresses.